SiskonEmilia/DataStructure_Assignment/Project 3/readme.md

 ### Front-end

 1. Use HTML+CSS3 to print the family tree.
-1. Use jQuery with content menu plugin to deal with the intereacting with users.
+1. Use jQuery with plugins to deal with the intereacting with users.
 1. Use AJAX to communicate with server-end.

+#### Plugin list

+1. contentMenu
+1. font-awesome
+1. remodal

 ### Server-end